 The most interesting thing to me about this year’s Helio Carbon 95 is that it doesn’t remind me of the earlier Helio 95.
 Out of the old Helio widths offered, the old 95 was my least favorite.
 The first generation 95 was easy to ski, but not quite zippy enough for a daily driver and not quite nimble enough for objective skiing—while a jack-of-all trades, it felt like a bit of a master of none.
 I know some lighter folks out there loved this ski (likely getting the ride I got out of the 105s), but I couldn’t quite find their lane.
 After this winter’s redesign, I am converted.

 The biggest change between the old Helio and the new Helio Carbon is an engineered paulownia wood core (trading out a balsa falx core).
-Along with a bidirectional carbon weave and ‘elastometric’ core damping materials – yea, I’m not really sure what that means either – the new construction gives the Helio Carbon a more stable ride, smooth ‘carvier’ turn, and playful edge.
-These skis feel heavier on the down, but at the same light weight for the up.
+Along with a bidirectional carbon weave and ‘elastomeric’ core damping materials – yea, I’m not really sure what that means either – the new construction gives the Helio Carbon a more stable ride, smooth ‘carvier’ turn, and playful edge.
+These skis feel heavier on the down, but at the same lightweight for the up.

 On the snow

-The Helio Carbon is not a featherweight division contender like say the Movement Alp Tracks, or Fischer TransAlp, but a lightweight ski that maintains a bit of the umph of a heavier set up, akin to the Atomic Backland, Scott Superguide, or Blizzard Zero G. My first day out on them was a day at Tincan in Turnagain Pass.
+The Helio Carbon is not a featherweight division contender like say the Movement Alp Tracks or Fischer TransAlp, but a lightweight ski that maintains a bit of the umph of a heavier setup, akin to the Atomic Backland, the Scott Superguide, or the Blizzard Zero G. My first day out on them was a day at Tincan in Turnagain Pass.
 Strong winds the week before made for variable snow, overcast skies made for flat light, and cold air made for cold lungs.
 My partner and I begrudgingly skied a lap in the trees, it was ‘okay’ I thought.
 So, we skied another, and another, and another.
 Some 8,000 feet later, I figured the snow couldn’t have really been that bad.
-The Helio Carbon felt plenty light on my feet (especially mounted with Helio 200s), but gave plenty of power to carve through a bit of crud on the down.
+The Helio Carbon felt plenty light on my feet (especially mounted with Helio 200 bindings), but gave plenty of power to carve through a bit of crud on the down.